top of page

 St Mary's Church, Halesworth

 Everyone is welcome for Iona Worship at St Mary's Church in Halesworth.
-Refreshments will be served after.
+Refreshments will be served afterwards.

 You can access the service booklet here.